Diamante-Smith/osticket-prereqs/README.md

 <br>

+- For this one, if you didn't get to remove the maintenance department, I will show you how to delete it

-- For this one, we are gonna go to the Admin panel -> Click on "Agents" at the top -> Click on "Departments"
+ - We are gonna go to the Admin panel -> Click on "Agents" at the top -> Click on "Departments"

 - Delete the "Maintenance Department" -> the checkmark box next to it -> Click on the "More" dropdown menu and select "Delete"